Overview

 Left ventricle

-The left ventricle receives blood from the left atrium via the mitral (ie, bicuspid) valve and ejects blood across the aortic valve in the aorta.
-The left ventricle can be divided into 2 primary portions, namely, the large sinus portion containing the mitral valve and the small outflow tract that supports the aortic (semilunar) valve.
-Inflow and outflow portions are closely juxtaposed, unlike in the right ventricle, in which the tricuspid and pulmonic valves are widely separated.
+The large sinus portion containing the mitral valve and the small outflow tract that supports the aortic (semilunar) valve.
+The inflow and outflow portions are closely juxtaposed, unlike in the right ventricle, in which the tricuspid and pulmonic valves are widely separated.

 The free wall and apical half of the septum contain fine internal trabeculations.
 The septal surface is divided into a trabeculated portion (sinus) and a smooth portion (outflow).
 The sinus area just beneath the mitral valve is termed the inlet septum; the remainder of the sinus area is termed the trabecular septum.
 The outflow tract is located anterior to the anterior mitral leaflet and is part of the atrioventricular (AV) septum.
-Both the right half of the anterior mitral valve leaflet and the right aortic cusp attach to the septum.
-(In the right ventricle, only the septal tricuspid leaflet attaches to the septum.)
+Both the right half of the anterior mitral valve leaflet and the right aortic cusp attach to the septum; in the right ventricle, only the septal tricuspid leaflet attaches to the septum.

 Great Vessels and Septi